joe-bookwood/arquillian-drone-example/README.md

 runs a selenium webdriver and a JPA test on it.
 I created the example project with jboss forge.
 I described the steps below.

-The project does not work now, and I posted the following text as an issue.
+The project work without docker and Java 8, and I posted the following text as an issue.

 The first test is a JPA dao test `de.bitc.dao.CustomerDaoIT`.
-I want that the test build and deploy a customized wildfly 10 docker container and run the test in it.
+I want that the test build and deploy a customized wildfly 17 docker container and run the test in it.
 I followed the
 [Building containers](http://arquillian.org/arquillian-cube/#_building_containers)
 example in the Arquillian Cube documentation.